mosaic-design-system/docs/src/components/ratings.md

       ### Rating frequency

       **Ratings** are an excellent source of quantifiable feedback, but user uptake can generally be harmed by bombarding the user with constant requests for feedback.
 If you make use of the **Ratings** component, take care not to use it too frequently.
-Remember that there are other sources of user feedback, such as /[User Research](link to user research guideline).
+Remember that there are other sources of user feedback, such as /\[User Research](link to user research guideline).

       ////**Ratings** can be used in multiple ways to either collect or present different types of data. /[There are no hard set rules on using the **Ratings** components], except that you should keep it consistent throughout your product and do not bombard the user with too many on the screen at one given time.////

+      The star (1-5 scale) work well when you want feedback on a new feature or if the rating is to be shared with other users e.g. '25145 rated ‘X’ 4/5.
+The Faces (satisfaction scale) are directly liked the user emotion and would be best suited when you are asking the user about their overall experience on a product or workflow. \

+      Thumbs (Like or dislike) and hearts should be seen as reactional feedback and given in direct response to something intending to give instant results.
+For example, a blog post, a help document, a diagram, or image.
+This type of feedback can be used to promote content or help get high-level insights
     icon: file_invoice
   - title: Code
     hook: code